-Lead Agencies can choose to establish tiered rates, differential rates, or add-ons on top of their base rates as a way to increase payment rates for targeted needs (i.e., a higher rate for special needs children as both an incentive for providers to serve children with special needs and as a way to cover the higher costs to the provider to provide care for special needs children).
+4.3.3 Lead Agencies can choose to establish tiered rates, differential rates, or add-ons on top of their base rates as a way to increase payment rates for targeted needs (i.e., a higher rate for special needs children as both an incentive for providers to serve children with special needs and as a way to cover the higher costs to the provider to provide care for special needs children).
 Lead Agencies may pay providers more than their private pay rates as an incentive or to cover costs for higher quality care (81 FR, p.
 67514).

-Has the Lead Agency chosen to implement tiered reimbursement or differential rates?

-[x] Yes, If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
-Check and describe all that apply.

-- [] a.
-Tiered or differential rates are not implemented. - [] b.
+Has th ne Lead Agency chosen to implement tiered reimbursement or differential rates? □ No. Yes.
+If yes, identify below any tiered or differential rates, and at a minimum, indicate the process and basis used for determining the tiered rates, including if the rates were based on the MRS or an ACF pre-approved alternative methodology.
+Check and describe all that apply. a.
+This option should not be selected if the answer above is "Yes" Tiered or differential rates are not implemented.
+Describe: b.
 Differential rate for non-traditional hours.
-Describe: - [x] c.
+Describe: c.
 Differential rate for children with special needs, as defined by the state/territory.
-Describe:

-Connecticut's Child Care Subsidy Program, Care 4 Kids pays a differential payments to ensure increased access to care for children with special needs, as defined in current regulation.
-Providers serving children with special needs receive rates that are 25% above the Care4Kids payment rates.
+Describe: Connecticut's Child Care Subsidy Program, Care 4 Kids pays a differential payments to ensure increased access to care for children with special needs, as defined in current regulation.
+Providers serving children with special needs receive rates that are 25% above the Care4Kids payment rates. d.

-[] d.
 Differential rate for infants and toddlers.
-Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or add-on.
-Describe:
+Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or addon.

-[] e.
+Describe: e.
 Differential rate for school-age programs.
-Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add- on.
-Describe:
+Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.
+Describe: f.

-[x] f.
 Differential rate for higher quality, as defined by the state/territory.
-Describe:

-Connecticut's Child Care Subsidy Program, Care 4 Kids sets differential payments to incentivize higher quality of care.
-Center-based programs with national accreditation, such as NAEYC, receive rates that are 25% (5% + 20%) above the Care 4 Kids payment rates.
-License Family Child Care providers with national accreditation, such as NAFCC, receive rates that are 12.5% (5% + 7.5%)above the Care 4 Kids payment rates, in accordance with the SEIU contract.
+Describe: Connecticut's Child Care Subsidy Program, Care 4 Kids sets differential payments to incentivize higher quality of care.
+Providers with national accreditation, such as NAEYC/NAFCC, receive rates that are 5% above the Care 4 Kids payment rates, plus an ARPA funded 20% Quality Bonus to center- based providers holding national accreditation.
+A 7% rate differential is paid to accredited family child care providers In addition, from COVID Recovery ARPA funding, Accredited Center-based Care 4 Kids providers will receive a 20% Quality Bonus effective for payments made on or after June 1, 2021. g.

-[] g.
 Other differential rates or tiered rates.
-Describe: